abu-hasan98/android-tour-guide/README.md

 # Android Tour Guide
 Become a senior Android engineer by learning from the best resources.
 This guide handpicks top videos, articles, and tools from 3,000+ resources for maximum value.
+It is specifically tailored for native Android speakers, but there are many general sections that can help any developer

 🚧 Under Heavy Development 🚧